gvwilson/buildtogether.tech/src/testing/index.md

 done that, we can check that the web page has the right elements or that the database has a new record just as we would with back-end tests.

 Most GUI testing frameworks have two other useful features.
-The first is [%i "browser automation!record and playback" %]record and playback[%/i%]: you can step through a workflow manually, and the tool can then produce a script that will repeat those steps.
+The first is record and playback[%i "browser automation!record and playback" %]: you can step through a workflow manually, and the tool can then produce a script that will repeat those steps.
 These scripts tend to be fragile—i.e., small changes to the UI will break them—but if you edit them to replace things like absolute